oluseguncodess/learning-javascript/documentation.md

 - Returns the object

 ## Prototype and Inheritance
-Prototypes is the way that Javascript inherits features from one another.
+Prototypes is the way that Javascript inherits features(methods) from one another.
 Every object has a prototype property.

+### Prototype chaining
+Apparently 😂, when you create an object literal in Javascript.
+The object you created is also an instance(object) of an object constructor

+This means that every object created is an instance of an Object constructor and when we create an new object, we are actually creating an instance of an object constructor.

+Prototype chaining means that instances of an object can access the prototype of both it's object and the object constructor!